-Tip #8: Eat Less Meat
+Tip #8: Eat Sustainably

+- Eat Less Meat: When we think about greenhouse gasses, most people think of carbon dioxide.
+But methane is 80x more powerful than carbon dioxide.
 And a big source of it is cows.
 (Plus, each pound of beef takes around 1,847 gallons of water to raise.
 And there’s been hundreds of acres of deforestation to make space for cattle farming.
 Yikes!)
 Turns out that steak is more expensive than you thought, huh?

 Tip #9: Use Less Water

+Using water takes energy!
+Water has to be pumped, transported, and cleaned before getting sent to your place.
 Not to mention water shortages that are happening all over the world, from entire countries in the Middle East to multiple states in the United States.
 Ben Franklin said, “When the well is dry we know the worth of water.”
 That hits close to home.

 - Be Mindful of Water Usage (Teeth Brushing, Washing Dishes, Etc): A quick and easy way to lower your water usage is to install low-flow shower heads and faucets.
 But, you can also start mindfully using water.
 Do you leave it running while you brush your teeth?
 It might be time to kick that habit.